0xCZR1/emailScraper/README.md

 ***DISCLAIMER: This tool has been created for educational purposes.
 Even though OSINT tools are not directly prohibited by law, take caution and always use it with morality!

-*** I am not taking responsability/I am not responsible for what you are using the tool.
+*** I am not taking responsability/I am not responsible for the purpose for which you will use the tool.

 ```bash
 git clone https://github.com/0xCZR1/emailScraper